KrauseFx/krausefx.com/_posts/2025-03-20-how-we-used-llms-to-help-us-find-the-perfect-piece-of-land-for-our-future-home.md

 There are no street names, street numbers or river names.
 But you can see some numbers printed on each lot.
 Turns out, those are the "Grundstücksnummern" (lot numbers).
 The number tied together with the village name is unique, so you'll be able to find that area of the village within a minute.

-Now you still may not know which of the lots is the one that's available for sales, as usually it's not marked on the map.
-But by combining information from the other photos, usually you can easily manually find the right one (also usually the one without a house on it), and then infer the address from that.

-**By analysing the angles of the roads and rivers**
+**Variant B: By analysing the angles of the roads and rivers**

 <img src="/assets/posts/immo/map2.jpeg" width="500" />

 The above map was a tricky one: It's zoomed in so much that you can't really see any surroundings.
-Also, the real estate agent hides the lot numbers, and switched from a traditional map view to a terrain view.
+Also, the real estate agent hides the lot numbers, and switched to a terrain view.

 The only orientation I had was the river.
 This village had a few rivers, but only 2 of them went in roughly the direction shown.
 So I went through those rivers manually to see where the form of the river matches the map, together with the light green background in the center, and the gray outsides.
 After around 30mins, I was able to find the exact spot (left: listing, right: my map)

 <img src="/assets/posts/immo/map2-solved.jpeg" />

-**Requesting the address from the real estate agent**
+**Variant C: Requesting the address from the real estate agent**

-As the last resort, we contacted the real estate agent and ask for the address, which required us to sign a contract with them.
+As the last resort, we contacted the real estate agent and ask for the address.

 I want to emphasize: this system isn't about avoiding real estate agents, but optimizing our search efficiency (like getting critical details same-day, and not having to jump on a call).
 For any property that passed our vetting, we contacted the agent and went through the purchase process as usual.